Stagecoach property owners approve water wells, chickens and horses

 According to the newsletter, “With the recent ruling by the Colorado Division of Water Resources on water well permitting in the Yampa River basin, the Morrison Creek Metropolitan Water & Sanitation District has indicated they will stop requesting individual water well permits on behalf of owners whose lots are not served by the District’s water system.”

-With 995 votes cast out of the Association’s 1,488 property owners, the water well amendment passed with 93 percent of the vote.
+With 995 votes cast out of the Association’s 1,488 property owners, the water well amendment passed with 93% of the vote.

-The amendment allowing a limited number of chicken hens to be kept passed with 66 percent of the vote, and the horse and pack animal amendment passed with 73 percent of the vote.
+The amendment allowing a limited number of chicken hens to be kept passed with 66% of the vote, and the horse and pack animal amendment passed with 73% of the vote.
 Seventy-seven percent of voters approved allowing one trailer to be parked on an individual’s property.

 Association Vice-President Rob Walker said he was impressed with the level of engagement from property owners.
 The votes took place during the association’s annual meeting, which was held Saturday in Oak Creek.